wollomatic/socket-proxy/README.md

 ### all parameters and environment variables

 socket-proxy can be configured via command line parameters or via environment variables.
-If both command line parameter and environment variables are set, the environment variable will be ignored.
+If both command line parameters and environment variables are set, the environment variable will be ignored.

 | Parameter                      | Environment Variable             | Default Value          | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       |
 |--------------------------------|----------------------------------|------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|